DanielOdiase/collaboard/README.md

 ---

-## 🚀 Features
+##  Features

-- ✅ Add notes in real-time
+-  Add notes in real-time
-- ✅ See how many users are online
+-  See how many users are online
-- ✅ Shared state across users (Liveblocks `LiveList`)
+-  Shared state across users (Liveblocks `LiveList`)
-- ✅ Clean, accessible UI
+-  Clean, accessible UI
-- ✅ Easily extendable into a full collaborative tool
+-  Easily extendable into a full collaborative tool

 ---

-## 📷 Screenshots

-Coming soon...

 ---